 - Creation of, and response to, final podcast and podcasting plan (paper assignment) on an issue and target audience of the student’s choosing.

-Andrew Lewin is the founder of the highly popular Speak Up for Blue podcast and the President of Speak Up for Blue Media and Communications, Inc. Trained as a marine scientist, Andrew began podcasting as a social enterprise to help brands and organizations with their public outreach strategies.
+Andrew Lewin is the founder of the highly popular Speak Up for Blue podcast and CEO for Speak Up for Blue Media and Communications, Inc. Trained as a marine scientist, Andrew began podcasting as a social enterprise to help brands and organizations with their public outreach strategies.
 He works with students, brands, and organizations to produce and publish podcasts that will help them develop a personal connection to their audience and build a dedicated following on the podcast platform.

 We understand that participants have different comfort levels with online learning coming into this course.
 We are happy to answer any questions you have about online learning in general and our online learning software.